swesterfeld/spectmorph/README.md

 Compiling SpectMorph:
 =====================

-To compile SpectMorph, the usual
+To compile SpectMorph, use the usual

     ./configure
     make
     make install

-needs to be used.

 LV2 Support:
 ------------